The Fiction Desk Ghost Story Competition

-Most of the stories we publish at The Fiction Desk are more or less realistic, but we try to stray outside that from time to time: some genre fiction should be part of any balanced reading diet.
+Most of the stories we publish at The Fiction Desk are more or less realistic, but we do stray outside that from time to time: some genre fiction should be part of any balanced reading diet.
 One genre that we particularly like to feature is the ghost story.
+Our annual ghost story competition helps us to find the best new supernatural fiction to share with our readers.

 Note: what counts as a ghost story?